 At the latest with 40+, every gourmet likes good wine.
-And while many looks at the German wine route, from wines from South Tyrol, France or Tuscany, a small wine country almost goes under: almost, because the online magazine Lifestyle4unique presents you excellent wines from Umbria.
-Today, we use the possibility to get to know wines of the Cantina di Filippo.
-The special thing about this winery: here in Cannara, it is not just about wine, but about biological wines, even more about biologically dynamic wines and even vegan wines.
+And while many looks at the German wine route, wines from South Tyrol, France or Tuscany, a small wine country is hardly seen: I present you excellent Italian wines from Umbria.
+Today, we use the possibility to get to know excellent wines from Wine yard Cantina di Filippo.
+The special thing about this winery its about about biological wines, even more biologically dynamic wines and even vegan wines.
 Attributes that also allow gourmets to stop at an international level, because more than just wine is produced here.

 Every drop of Grecchetto or Montefalco Rosso is the passion of Roberto Di Filippo and his family.
 And precisely this passion fascinates.
 The people here do not jump on a train called the trend.
 They live their love for the region and intelligently combine traditional with modern standards such as organically grown products.
 In the case of Cantina di Filippo, it is the biological-dynamic cultivation culture that existed in this form in the Roman era.
 What is meant is the use of natural resources, which can lead to the visitor sometimes watching the use of horses or geese.

 The horse between the vines: Biologically dynamic wines